groupnews/policies/security/index.md

 Our application databases are encrypted at rest using LUKS, utilizing default mode `aes-xts-plain64:sha256`, with a randomly generated with a 512-bit ephemeral key per each instance and each volume.
 All user passwords are hashed and salted using Bcrypt with a cost factor of 11.
 Additionally, our databases protected by firewalls, with only white-listed servers able to access them.

 Our databases are backed up daily, and those backups are encrypted with a randomly generated key per file.
-These keys are in turn encrypted with a randomly generated RSA key-encryption key-pair and stored in the header section of each backup segment.
+Those keys are encrypted with a randomly generated RSA key-encryption key-pair and stored in the header section of each backup segment.
 The file encryption is performed with AES-256 in CTR mode with HMAC-SHA256 for integrity protection.
-The key lengths are 256-bit for block encryption, 512-bit for integrity protection, and 3072-bits for the RSA key.
+Key lengths are 256-bit for block encryption, 512-bit for integrity protection, and 3072-bits for the RSA key.

 ### Virus Scanning